hal/site/content/blog/new-infinispan-resources.md

 {{< screenshot src="/img/blog/infinispan/scattered-cache.png" >}}

-## HotRod
+## Hot Rod

-In the application view of a cache you can choose the new HotRod store implementation.
+In the application view of a cache you can choose the new Hot Rod store implementation.

 {{< screenshot src="/img/blog/infinispan/hotrod.png" >}}